treydock/gpfs_exporter/README.md

 **NOTE**: This collector does not collect used inodes.
 To get used inodes look at using the [mmrepquota](#mmrepquota) collector.

+### mmlsqos

+Displays the I/O performance values of a file system, when you enable Quality of Service for I/O operations (QoS) with the mmchqos command.

+Flags:
+* `--collector.mmlsqos.filesystems` - A comma separated list of filesystems to collect.
+Default is to collect all filesystems listed by `mmlsfs`.
+* `--collector.mmlsqos.timeout` - Count of seconds for running mmlsqos command before timeout error will be raised.
+Default value is 60 seconds.
+* `--collector.mmlsqos.seconds` - Displays the I/O performance values for the previous number of seconds.
+The valid range of seconds is 1-999.
+The default value is 60 seconds.

 ## Sudo

 Ensure the user running `gpfs_exporter` can execute GPFS commands necessary to collect metrics.